 TO LEAK TEST a new system, install the charge hose (or gauges) and a can of refrigerant on the suction port of the compressor.
+(See "Tapping A Can Of Refrigerant", "Changing Cans" text).
 With the can in the inverted (liquid) position, open the valve and feed in about 1/2 a can of refrigerant.
-Shake the can and add more if needed.
+(Shake the can, add more if needed).
 Close the valve and begin an inspection of all connections you have made.